 Energy Queensland's score of 15 is lower than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Energy Queensland reported total carbon emissions of approximately 1,810,681,000 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
-This figure reflects a slight increase from the previous year's emissions of about 1,768,438,000 kg CO2e in 2022.
-The company is committed to significant climate action, as outlined in the Clean Economy Jobs Act 2024 (Qld), which mandates a long-term goal of achieving net zero emissions by 2050.
-Energy Queensland has set specific reduction targets, aiming for a 30% reduction in emissions below 2005 levels by 2030 and a more ambitious 75% reduction by 2035.
-These targets are part of a broader legislative framework designed to enhance Queensland's sustainability efforts.
-The company is currently on track to meet its near-term target, although it faces challenges in the longer-term goal.
-As of now, there is no data indicating emissions from Scope 3, and the emissions data is not cascaded from any parent organization.
-Energy Queensland's initiatives reflect a strong commitment to addressing climate change and reducing its carbon footprint in alignment with regional and global sustainability goals.
+In 2023, Energy Queensland reported total carbon emissions of approximately 1,810,681,000 kg CO2e, which encompasses Scope 1 and Scope 2 emissions.
+This figure represents a slight increase from the previous year's emissions of about 1,768,438,000 kg CO2e in 2022.
+Energy Queensland is committed to significant climate action through the Clean Economy Jobs Act 2024, which legislates a target of achieving net zero emissions by 2050.
+Additionally, the Act sets an interim emissions reduction target of 30% below 2005 levels by 2030 and a further target of 75% below 2005 levels by 2035.
+These commitments reflect the organisation's dedication to reducing its carbon footprint and contributing to a sustainable future.
+As of now, there is no data on Scope 3 emissions, and the emissions data reported is not cascaded from any parent organisation.
+Energy Queensland's initiatives align with industry standards for climate action, demonstrating a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents